Library History

 In 1942 an English-born member of staff, Arthur Davey, was deported to an internment camp in Germany, along with all other English-born islanders.
 He would not return until after the war.
 In his absence the Library’s Board of Management kept his position open, and continued banking most of his salary.

-As the Occupation went on, life became harder and the German authorities more oppressive, but the Library was never methodically searched.
-With the population starving and searches of homes increasing, the librarians began to hide wireless sets, potatoes and other forbidden items behind books and on dummy shelves.
+As the Occupation went on, life became harder and the German authorities more oppressive, but the Library was never rigorously searched.
+With the population beginning to starve and searches of homes increasing, some librarians took to hiding wireless sets, potatoes, and other forbidden items behind books and on dummy shelves.

 Islanders on the mainland were aware how tough life was back home, and were aware, too, that their friends and relatives were receiving little true news from the outside world.
 Radios were banned, newspapers printed German propaganda, and only a very limited supply of new books came in to the Library.
 With this in mind, the Jersey Society in London established the Channel Islands Book Committee.
 As the war dragged on, this committee built up a stockpile of books for the Guille-Allès Library and the Jersey Public Library, so that very soon after being liberated islanders would be able to read about what had really happened during the war.